core-laboratories/payto/docs/scheme.md

 ### Recurring payments

 The recurring field specifies the recurrence of the payment.
-The recurring payment is optional field.
+The recurring payment is an optional field.
 The recurring payment is prefixed with `rc` and the value is `y` for yearly, `m` for monthly, `w` for weekly, and `d` for daily.
 If `d` is prefixed with a number between `2-365`, it indicates the recurrence every "number" of days.
 Due to varying month lengths, if a chosen day doesn't exist in a subsequent month, the payment will execute on the last day of that month.

 Supported payment types: